QRead-app/QRead.backend/README.md

 #### Seeding the database

-- Skip this if you are using Kayne's neondb as I have already set everything up
+- Skip this if you are using Wayne's neondb as I have already set everything up
 - Seed command
   ```sh
   Flask --app seed-db run